-Institutions shall institute a comprehensive review process by which students applying to the Institution are evaluated for admission using multiple measures of achievement.
-Institutions may have differing criteria based on their mission and their array of programs and degrees.
-Criteria considerations may include the following:
+Institutions shall establish a comprehensive review process by which students applying to the Institution are evaluated for admission using multiple measures of achievement.
+Institutions will have differing criteria based on their mission and their array of programming options.
+Specific criteria include:

 - 1.1 University Mission: The mission of the institutions provides specific academic programming that aligns with their Regental mission.
-The mission statements are found in Section 1.2 of the Board of Regents Policy. - 1.2 Academic Achievement: Institutions may use available academic indicators such as grade point average (GPA), course preparation, graduation ranking, corequisite learning, community service, employment, references, and any additional standardized exams in admissions criteria. - 1.3 Program of Study: Institutions should evaluate the preparedness of each prospective student for success.
-If secondary requirements exist due to programming accreditation, those must be met. - 1.4 Military experience, employment, and any other opportunity or experience the prospective student shares may be used in the admissions evaluation. - 1.5 Classification of the undergraduate student shall be based on the credit hours applied toward the program of study.
+The mission statements are found in Section 1.2 of the Board of Regents Policy. - 1.2 Academic Achievement: Institutions may use available academic indicators such as grade point average, course preparation, graduation ranking, corequisite learning, community service, employment, references, and nay additional standardized exams in admission criteria. - 1.3 Program of Study: Institutions should evaluate the prospective student to best equip the success of the student.
+If secondary requirements exist due to programming accreditation, those must be met. - 1.4 Military experience, employment, and any other opportunity or experience the prospective student shares may be used in the admissions evaluation. - 1.5 Classification of the undergraduate student shall be based on the credit hours applied toward the program of study. - 1.1.1 Credit hours at 30 or less shall be freshman classification. - 1.1.2 Credit hours at 60 or less shall be sophomore classification. - 1.1.3 Credit hours at 90 or less shall be junior classification.

-- 1.5.1 Credit hours at 30 or less shall be freshman classification. - 1.5.2 Credit hours at 60 or less shall be sophomore classification. - 1.5.3 Credit hours at 90 or less shall be junior classification. - 1.5.4 Credit hours above 90 shall be senior classification. - 1.6 Transfer Credit: The Regental system transfers credit for a program of study and utilizes courses transferred per BOR Policy section 2.2.2.
+- 1.1.4 Credit hours above 90 shall be senior classification. - Transfer Credit: The Regental system transfers credit for a program of study and utilizes courses transferred per BOR Policy section 2.2.2.
 This policy series provides information on approved types of transfer. - 1.7 Transfer Grade Point Average (TGPA): Transfer courses shall be included in the calculation of the Transfer Grade Point Average which will also be applied to the system cumulative grade point average (CGPA).
 BOR Policy 2.8.1 defines the grade point averages for the Regental system.